cloudflare/cloudflare-docs/content/notifications/create-notifications/configure-webhooks.md

 ### Configuration of secrets

-When creating a Google Chat, Slack, Discord or Feishu webhook, the secret is part of the URL.
+When creating a Google Chat, Slack, Discord, or Feishu webhook, the secret is part of the URL.
 You can choose to remove the secret from the URL and explicitly set the value of `secret` rather than letting Cloudflare automatically extract it.

 This can be useful when defining your webhook infrastructure as code using Terraform since the URL will not be modified by Cloudflare.